 - Usually, since you have a sponsor, they don’t need proof of financial solvency on your part, but still, they tend to ask for this nonetheless, so best to provide them this just so you’re prepared:

 - For employees: Proof of employment of the applicant such as a certificate of employment (COE) stating position, years of service, monthly salary, and approved leave of absence (this will help justify that you will NOT overstay).
 If you are going away for a long time, the Embassy might ask for a certified leave of absence (LOA) from your employer.
 Also: provide 3 most recent pay slips and ITR (Income Tax Return) for the past year.

 - For students: School enrollment certificate and approved leave of absence.

 - For minors: Parental consent legalized by DFA 6 or a DSWD Travel, Department of Social Welfare and Development (DSWD) clearance, copy of passport of parents or legal guardian clearance, and birth certificate of the minor issued on National Statistics Office (NSO) security paper.

 - For unemployed persons: It could work if you could show them a job offer, or if applicable, documents showing any of your real estate property here in the Philippines.
 For proof of financial credibility, you can provide copies of credit cards, bank certificates, or bank statements in the last six (6) months.

 - Travel Insurance

 With a coverage of 30,000 Euros, should be valid to all Schengen countries, and should be valid for the entire duration of stay.
 IF you’re going to purchase locally, the Embassy of Belgium only accepts the insurance policies of the following Philippine Insurance companies.
-(Just visit their website by clicking the links below, and then email them to start your inquiry.
-Don’t take insurance who have reimbursement basis because the Embassy of Belgium only accepts CASHLESS settlements.)
+(Just visit their website by clicking the links below, and then email them to start your inquiry.)

 - Chubb (formerly known as ACE Secure)